sap-tutorials/Tutorials/tutorials/ai-core-metrics/ai-core-metrics.md

 >
 > What it is?
 >
-> - Indicates for a given target, model, dataset and task, how much the model depends on a given feature.
+> - Shows how much a model depends on a given feature for a given target, model, dataset and task.
 > - Gives an empirical estimate of how much loss is attributed to the removal of a given feature.
 >
 > What it is not:
 >
-> - A model, dataset or task agnostic indication of the importance of a given feature.
+> - A model, dataset or task-agnostic indication of the importance of a given feature.
 While the method is agnostic, the results are applicable only to the specific input combination.
-> - A perfectly accurate indication of the importance of a given feature for a specific prediction.
-While this is the goal of the method, it does not account for weaknesses in the model.
+> - An accurate indication of the importance of a given feature for a specific prediction.
+Although this is the goal of the method, it does not account for weaknesses in the model.
 >
 > Advantages:
 >